suhailkakar/SwagBucks-Clone/README.md

 * Install node modules in both frontend and backend folder
 * Run `npm start` in frontend and `node server.js` in backend

+### Contributing

+Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Any contributions you make are **greatly appreciated**.

+1. Fork the Project
+3. Commit your Changes (`git commit -m 'Some Good Features'`)
+4. Push to the Code (`git push -u origin master `)
+5. Open a Pull Request

+## License

+SwagBucks Clone is open source software licensed under the MIT License